ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 _blah_.".
 So how can we _just_ do it?

 The answer is to make the view the stupidest object in the entire system.
-In this business we call these "logicless views."
+In this business we call these "logic-less views."
 There is a never ending battle to make user interfaces more complex.
 Luckily you can use good design principles to your advantage.

-This starts by creating an object that encapsulates everything a given view needs to display itself.
-The template may only access this one object.
+This starts by creating an object that encapsulates everything a given view.
+The template may only access this object.
 All data must be explicitly declared.
 Second you must choose a templating language.
 There are many choices in Ruby.
 In my opinion there are two choices: ERB and Mustache.
 ERB has a serious problem.
 It is Ruby.
 It's possible to write an entire application inside an ERB template.
-If you decide to go with ERB you **must** continually beware of this and fight against it.
+If you decide to go with ERB you **must** continually be aware of this and fight against it.
 Mustache is a great choice in theory because it is **impossible** to add logic into templates.
 However this may be too extreme for some people.
 I personally prefer Mustache on principle.
 It also gives you the ability (if important) to share templates between server and client.
-However I choose ERB in practice because it is part of the standard library and with judicious uses and good practice is just as good as Mustache.
-Also note by providing an object that encapsulates all the information the templating language is not as important.
+However I choose ERB in practice because it is part of the standard library and with judicious use and best practices it is just as good as Mustache.
+When providing an object that encapsulates all the information, the templating language is not as important.
 With all that said, it's finally time to get to the code.

 ## View Models

-We have a naming problem in the community.
+There is a naming problems.
 These objects are known by many names.
-You may have called them "presenters", "view models", or "decorators."
+You have called them "presenters", "view models", or "decorators."
 The name does not matter.
 They are classes that encapsulate all the data needed to display something.
 Constructing them is easy.
 Define a class and define reader methods.